benyoo5222/amazon-connect-starter-kit/README.md

 > [!IMPORTANT]
 > Your aws user needs to have the `AmazonConnect_FullAccess` policy to create an Amazon Connect Instance.
+> To enable `Voice ID`, your aws user needs to have the `AmazonConnectVoiceIDFullAccess` policy.

 > [!IMPORTANT]
 > Please look at the [Configuration Parameters](#configuration-parameters) section to set the correct parameters for your deployment.